CodeNow/blog/_posts/2016-06-07-distributing-docker-cache-across-hosts.md

 <h3 class="h3">Future Fixes</h3>

 <p class="p">The registry method was the ideal way to transfer images and cache.
-From <a href="https://github.com/docker/docker/issues/20316" class="link" target="_blank">this issue on GitHub</a>, it looks like there are many people who agree.
+From <a href="https://github.com/docker/docker/issues/20316" class="link">this issue on GitHub</a>, it looks like there are many people who agree.
 It’s possible that it might be brought back into the registry with certain flags; but in the meantime, we’ll continue to use the <code class="monospace">docker load</code> and <code class="monospace">docker save</code> method as part of our cache distribution.</p>